Policy Title: Sales and Solicitation on Campus

 Sales and Solicitation on Campus

 Solicitation or sale of any products at the University of St. Thomas by any group or individual requires written permission.
-The Department of Campus Life is the university official responsible for granting such permission for university-wide sales and solicitation in both the Anderson Student Center or in the residence halls.
+The Department of Campus Life is the university official responsible for granting such permission for university-wide sales and solicitation in the Anderson Student Center.

 The business of any approved sale or solicitation must be conducted in the confinement of the area (or space) approved by the Department of Campus Life in the Anderson Student Center.
 The university may, if it chooses, impose an additional "rental charge" to cover overhead costs to the institution.